fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Early Cookbooks
 The below readings will help you do the [Cookbook Analysis](cookbook-analysis) assignment that's due today.
 So read them with USING them in mind, not for writing a response about them.
 - Keith Stavely and Kathleen Fitzgerald, _America\'s Founding Food_ (4: Cookbooks and Commerce), 120--147.
+This is very helpful in understanding the world of food production at the time early cookbooks we're looking at were written, and part of the reason for their emergence.
+Skim to page 129 and read more carefully after that.
 - Harry Haff, _The Founders of American Cuisine: Seven Cookbook Authors, with Historical Recipes_ (2: Amelia Simmons), 21--33.
+Note in particular how the author analyzes Simmons's cookbook.
+This is what you'll be doing for your assignment today.

 {% include alert.html class='info' title='Assignment Demo: Analyzing historic cookbooks' text='
 The following resources form the basis of the assignment demo, so I want to list them here, but you don\'t need to read through these on your own.

 #### Cookbooks as historical sources
 - Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_ (2: Culinary Tradition), 29-51.
+This provides a fascinating cultural background of cookbooks and their evolution.
+Honestly the first few sentences of each paragraph will give you enough background.
 - Colleen Cotter, "Claiming a Piece of the Pie", 51--68.
 - Jane C. Busch, "Using Cookbooks as Research Documents", 22--25.